rickardlindberg/rickardlindberg.me/writing/what-should-a-ci-server-do/index.markdown

 With a CI server I describe in this article, this problem is solved with the lock where multiple integrations have to wait for each other.

-If you choose to do "multistage integration", you still have this problem.
-At leas for functionality only covered by the slow test suite.
+If you use the multiple test suites pattern, you still have this problem.
+At least for functionality only covered by the slow test suite.
 But then it's a choice you make.
 You decide if the trade off is worth it for you or not.

 ## Why don't tools for CI work like this?

+I think that tools for CI should help you do CI well.
+Why don't they?

 I have two speculations.